<< Go to BYTE25

 The selection committee consists of a chairperson, a member of the CMoA board, a museum staff member, and a representative from the technology industry or academia.

 Honorees will be recognized at BYTE, CMoA’s annual fundraiser taking place on Thursday, March 6, 2025.
-They will receive a plaque featuring their photo and a brief biography, to be displayed in the museum, a keepsake certificate, and eight tickets to BYTE.
+They will receive a plaque featuring their photo and a brief biography, to be displayed in the museum, a keepsake certificate, and a reserved table for eight to BYTE.

 Nominations being accepted through December 20, 2024.